ABM4ALL/Melodie/docs/html/_sources/tutorial.rst.txt

 .. code-block:: bash

-   python examples/covid_contagion/main.py
+   python -m examples.covid_contagion.main

-This ``main.py`` file is the entry point that loads the configuration and starts the simulation.
-It mirrors how you would run any Melodie project from a script.
+This ``main.py`` file is the entry-point module that loads the configuration and starts the simulation.
+The same module-style invocation pattern can be used for the other examples under ``examples/``.

 .. literalinclude:: ../../examples/covid_contagion/main.py
    :language: python